BUYING / SELLING or RENTING a real estate in France can be tricky

 - Charges and Commercial Lease in France

-- Obligations of the company managing and operating company
+- Obligations of the managing/operating company

 - Responsibilities for lease hold repairs.